 AD

-Bruce Springsteen released two albums, Human Touch and Lucky Town, both made following the breakup of the E Street Band.
+Bruce Springsteen released two albums, Human Touch and Lucky Town, both made after breaking up The E Street Band.

 Human Touch was the first album The Boss recorded, with E Streeter Roy Bittan and several studio musicians including Randy Jackson on bass guitar and Toto’s Jeff Porcaro on drums.
 It was supposed to be released in 1991 but Springsteen held it back and began working on Lucky Town, and then decided to release them both on the same day.